View the Brochure

 Straus on the Road - visit a representative in your area

-The Straus Institute for Dispute Resolution at Pepperdine School of Law is pleased to announce that JAMS is sponsoring a full-tuition scholarship for Pepperdine's International Commercial Arbitration LLM.
+The Straus Institute for Dispute Resolution at Pepperdine School of Law is honored to have the support of both JAMS and the Beijing Arbitration Commission for sponsoring a full-tuition scholarhip for Pepperdine's International Commercial Arbitration LLM for the 2013- 2014 academic year.
 JAMS is the largest for profit provider of mediation and arbitration services in the United States, with offices in more than 25 cities and more than 300 retired judges and senior lawyers on its panel.
 JAMS has been focusing on international opportunities, including the opening of an office in London, and sees this scholarship as an expression of its support for future international arbitration practitioners.

 Students travel from around the world to study conflict and dispute resolution at the Straus Institute.
 Some of our most recent students and graduates have traveled from Canada, China, Germany, Korea, Mexico, Argentina, Greece, Republic of Georgia, Spain, Nepal, Czech Republic and Jordan to study dispute resolution.
 The Straus Institute has also hosted a variety of Fulbright scholars from Germany, Czech Republic, Tunisia, El Salvador, Panama, Egypt, and Ukraine.